 Minutes; September 9, 2014 – Presbytery of San Francisco First Presbyterian Church, Oakland

-The Stated Clerk informed the presbytery of the following appointments made to date for the commission, approved by presbytery at the June meeting, which will work with High Street Presbyterian Church and Primera Iglesia Presbiteriana Hispana in Oakland: Rev. Don Ashburn, Piedmont Community Church; Rev. Keith Geckeler, Honorably Retired; Rev. Kamal Hassan, Sojourner Truth PC, Richmond; Rev. Vanessa Hawkins, Member at Large; Rev. Jeannie Kim, Member at Large; Rev. Max Lynn, St. John’s PC, Berkeley; Ruling Elder Mary Jane Gordon, Ingleside PC, San Francisco; Ruling Elder Tony Montalvo, Primera Iglesia Presbiteriana Hispana, Oakland; Ruling Elder Ana Hernandez, Primera Iglesia Presbiteriana Hispana, Oakland.
+The Stated Clerk informed the Presbytery of the following appointments made to date for the commission, approved by Presbytery at the June meeting, which will work with High Street Presbyterian Church and Primera Iglesia Presbiteriana Hispana in Oakland: Rev. Don Ashburn, Piedmont Community Church; Rev. Keith Geckeler, Honorably Retired; Rev. Kamal Hassan, Sojourner Truth PC, Richmond; Rev. Vanessa Hawkins, Member at Large; Rev. Jeannie Kim, Member at Large; Rev. Max Lynn, St. John’s PC, Berkeley; Ruling Elder Mary Jane Gordon, Ingleside PC, San Francisco; Ruling Elder Tony Montalvo, Primera Iglesia Presbiteriana Hispana, Oakland; Ruling Elder Ana Hernandez, Primera Iglesia Presbiteriana Hispana, Oakland.
 Additional appointments will be made to complete the commission, including at least two ruling elders from High Street Presbyterian Church.
 This fall, once the appropriate composition has been met, the commission will begin its work to listen to the histories of the two congregations and to explore ways to ease tensions between the two so that both congregations may thrive, neither at the expense of the other.

 5186 November 10, 2015 – Presbytery of San Francisco First Presbyterian Church, Oakland Appendix 11, Page 1